 How to Define a Conversion Class to a Field

-To define a field to convert go to "Manage Data" –> "Manage Tables" and go into "Fields" on the table with the field(s) you want to convert.
+To define a field to convert go to "Admin" –> "Manage Tables" and go into "Fields" on the table with the field(s) you want to convert.

 Next, edit the field you want converted.
-The last line of the "Update Dictionary Field" is where you enter the name of the conversion class, listed above.
+The last input of the "Edit Dictionary Field" screen is where you enter the name of the conversion class, listed above.

 Notes for Fields Defined with a Conversion Class: